 This same logic applies to cornering, since going around a turn causes the wheels to move up or down as the car leans into the curve.
 Lighter wheels are also able to "bounce back" faster after bumps, allowing your tires to stay in contact with the road longer, and providing more grip.
 The end result is confidence-inspiring handling and improved cornering speed.

 From NASCAR to Formula 1 to your local drag strip, racers everywhere are concerned with reducing unsprung weight to improve performance.
-And, even if you're never going to race your car, purchasing a lighter set of wheels can be very beneficial for street driving.
-So, next time you're looking to buy a set of wheels, take a minute to check how much they weigh—it makes a big difference.
+And, even if you're never going to race your car, purchasing a lighter set of wheels can be very beneficial for street driving safety and comfort.
+So, next time you're looking to buy a set of wheels, consider how much they weigh — lightweight wheels make a big difference.

 Classic Industries has a wide selection of lightweight factory-replacement and aftermarket wheels.
-Click here to shop online, or give us a call at 1-800-854-1280.
+Browse the wheels section of our web store, click the button below to get a free parts catalog, or give us a call at 1-800-854-1280.